 Lasagna doesn't have to be heavy.
 In fact, with no-boil lasagna noodles (regular, whole wheat or chickpea), hearty vegetables and some cheese, this simple casserole can be as nourishing as it is a savory treat.

 Ree Drummond's roll-ups are great for shrimp, pasta and cheese lovers.
 You can make it all the way through if you have the time, or you can refrigerate or freeze the unbaked casserole for less fuss at dinnertime.

-Slow-cooker lasagna works wonderfully; start with uncooked regular lasagna noodles, which will hold their shape well, and cook on low for less than 4 hours to prevent overcooking.
+Slow-cooker lasagna works wonderfully; start with uncooked regular lasagna noodles, which will hold their shape well, and cook on low for less than four hours to prevent overcooking.
 It also has a few cups of spinach for a little extra iron.